0. Introduction

-In this tutorial, we will discuss how to use the second app provided with trackRai to train a YOLO11 model using the dataset created in the previous tutorial.
+Once the launcher is running, click on the “Train” button to launch the data preparation app.
+The launcher will close and the app will start shortly after.
+This app will help you train a YOLO11 model using the dataset created in the previous tutorial.
 The process is straightforward, however, it might take some time depending on the configuration of your system.
 A machine with an NVIDIA graphics card and the CUDA framework installed is highly recommended.

 Then, select a model size.
 Smaller models take less time and memory to train, larger models may yield better results for complex arrangements of objects.
 We find that the smaller (“nano”) model size does a really good job in most situations.

-Finally, you can set the maximum number of training epochs you would like to run and the “patience” of the training process.
+Finally, you can “Set the number of training epochs” you would like to run and the “patience” of the training process.
 This last paramater allows the training to stop automatically if the training performance does not improve after a set number of epochs.
 This helps prevent overfitting by stopping training when performance plateaus; it also saves computing time.
 If you do not want training to stop early, set the patience to the maximum number of epochs.

 Once the training has completed successfully, the second tab of the app will become available and you can click on it to navigate there.